Normal viscosity and Viscous resuspension of non-Brownian suspensions: Model and methods

 \subsection{Viscous resuspension simulations}

-Viscous resuspension is simulated in a biperiodic cell using $N=10000$ spheres, with the same particle size distribution.
+Viscous resuspension is simulated with gravity along the 2-axis, with $\bm g$ = (0,-g,0), and periodic boundaries in the other directions.
+The entire system is supported by a floor made of array of particles which remain at a fixed height (the blue ones in Fig. \ref{fig:cell_snapshot}).
+We investigate two types of deformation: vorticity and gravity are othogonal in the first case, they are colinear in the other case (FIXME: fig).
+The simulations comprise $N=10000$ spheres, with the same particle size distribution and the same interaction parameters as for simple shear.
+Friction coefficient is set to $\mu_m=0.5$, so that $\phi_m=0.58$.
 Figure \ref{fig:resuspension22_cell} shows the simulation cell when resuspension occurs in the gradient direction.
-Figure \ref{fig:resuspension33_cell} shows the simulation cell when the resuspension occurs in the vorticity direction.
-The relative roughness is set to $\varepsilon=10^{-3}$.
-Friction coefficient is set to $\mu_m=0.5$, so that $\phi_m=0.58$.
-Gravity is oriented toward $2-$direction $\bm g$ = (0,-g,0).
-In addition to weight, external drag forces are introduced to force homogeneous shear at the macroscale.
-The external drag on each particle is computed based on its deviation from mean field velocity, assuming Stoke's drag with a viscosity equal to $1/30$ times the viscosity considered for lubrication.
-The exact value of viscosity used for extra drag do not change the results, as soon at it contribution is kept low.
-To some extent the external drag also contributes to prevent excessive agitation in the dilute regions, where the distance between particles is so large that the lubrication forces vanish, and thus, stabilize the system.
+For this specific case, external drag forces are introduced to force homogeneous shear at the macroscale.
+The external drag is proportional to the deviation between particle velocity and mean-field velocity, assuming Stoke's drag with a viscosity equal to $1/30$ times the viscosity considered for lubrication.
 It should be emphasized that this setup is not equivalent to conditions found in most gravitational flows (bedload, typically).
 Indeed most experimental conditions lead to homogeneous - or linear - shear stress instead of homogeneous shear rate.

+Figure \ref{fig:resuspension33_cell} shows the simulation cell when the resuspension occurs in the vorticity direction.
+In this case the motion of the particles forming the floor follows the macroscopic velocity gradient.

-The inertia effects in the simulations are negligibly small.
+The inertial effects in the simulations are negligibly small.
 They can be quantified by the particles Reynolds number $\mathcal Re_p=\rho \dot\gamma a^2/\eta_f$.
-This number stays below $5~10^{-3}$ for all simulations - with an exception for some series specifically dedicated to analyzing the role of inertia in section \ref{subsec:discussion}.
+This number stays below $5~10^{-3}$ for all simulations - with an exception for some series specifically dedicated to analyzing the role of inertia in section \ref{subsec:inertia}.